sapnasharmanaresh/blood-bank/posts/2012-11-08-adcloud-spaces-launch.markdown

 ---
 We're very proud to present our latest client work - [Adcloud Spaces](http://spaces.adcloud.com).

-Adcloud Spaces is a tool for small businesses to create and manage their online advertisting campaigns.
+Adcloud Spaces is a tool for small businesses to create and manage their online advertisment campaigns.
 In an easy three step process you choose an image for your ad, crop it to a nice format and set up you budget.
 If you like, you could target only specific geographical regions or restrict the websites your ad is shown on with some global topics.

 ![Adcloud Spaces Screenshot](http://i.imgur.com/fsjrO.png)]

 After that your ready to go and you campaign can be out there after a few minutes.
-While your advertising is running, you can monitor their performance and adjust the pricing or the targeting, if you are not happy with it.
+While your campaign is running, you can monitor their performance and adjust the pricing or the targeting, if you are not happy with it.

 Development Process
 -------------------